Longform. Nonlinear timelines. Because relationships are complicated.

 Day 1457 (October of the fifth year)

 My ex-boyfriend and I end up matching each other — again — on one of the dating apps.
-He writes, “Lidia is right.
+He messages, “Lidia [our mutual friend] was right.
 We’re both idiots.”
-(Lidia is our mutual friend.)

 Day 1522 (December of the fifth year)